archlinux/alpm/README.md

 - [alpm-package]: a library for the creation of [alpm-package][spec:alpm-package] files
 - [alpm-parsers]: a library for providing various custom parsers/deserializers for file types used in ALPM
 - [alpm-pkginfo]: a library and commandline interface to work with [PKGINFO] files
+- [alpm-repo-db]: a library and command line tool for the handling of [alpm-repo-files][spec:alpm-repo-files]
 - [alpm-srcinfo]: a library and commandline interface to work with [SRCINFO] files
 - [alpm-types]: a central library for types used by other ALPM libraries and tools
 - [python-alpm]: Python bindings for ALPM crates and the python-alpm Python library